brizmon/DEK/README.md

     </Router>

+Here is the code in db/migrations/migration_08_2017.sql for creating the table of cards in the user's deck:

+    CREATE TABLE deck(
+        id BIGSERIAL PRIMARY KEY,
+        question TEXT,
+        answer TEXT,
+        correct BOOLEAN NOT NULL,
+        setTime VARCHAR NOT NULL,
+        timesRight INT NOT NULL,
+        timesWrong INT NOT NULL,
+        user_id INT REFERENCES users(id) NOT NULL,
+        deckNumber INT NOT NULL
+    );

 Here is the code in models/deck.js for filtering the flashcards for the 'curated quiz':

     Deck.findByTime = (user_id, moment) => {